'Shut The Lights Off, Say No More': Chilling Kindergarten 'Lockdown' Rhyme Goes Viral

 “Lockdown drills are necessary in this country because until stronger gun reform laws are enacted and the plague of gun violence eradicated, there must be systems in place to keep our schools and students safe,” he said.

-Cohen’s tweet had more than 17,000 retweets as of Thursday afternoon.
+Cohen’s tweet had more than 22,000 retweets as of Thursday night.

+Pushing an agenda and indoctrinating kids at 4-5 years old.
+Keep in mind that there has never been a school shooting in Ma.
+Anybody who believes in this is a fool.